sgmurphy/wordpress-plugins/ml-slider/readme.txt

 ### Powerful Editing Options

 In addition to MetaSlider's simple drag-and-drop features, our slider, slide show, gallery, and carousel plugin for WordPress offers many powerful features.
 Whether you are someone running a site who wants to make a great first impression with beautiful photos or someone making websites for clients, MetaSlider enables you to create the perfect customized experience.
-These editing features support any content type, including image, photo, video (YouTube/Vimeo), layer, html, product, and post feed.

 * **Full width slider and gallery support** MetaSlider will match your site design and is compatible with any WordPress theme that you choose to use.
 * **Intelligent Image Cropping**: Unique Smart Crop functionality ensures your slides are perfectly resized.
 No fuss.
 * **Smart Pad**: With cropping disabled, Smart Pad automatically adds padding to portrait images allowing you to mix portrait and landscape images and maintain a consistent slideshow height.
-* **Drag-and-Drop editor**: Includes drag and drop slide reordering, intelligent image cropping, set image crop position.
+* **Drag-and-Drop editor**: Includes drag-and-drop slide reordering, intelligent image cropping, set image crop position.
 * **Slider configuration**: Customize the transition effect, speed, timing, plus many more!
 * **Live Theme Editor**: With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create unlimited themes and preview them on-the-fly.
 * **Thumbnail Navigation (Pro)**: [MetaSlider Pro](https://www.metaslider.com/upgrade/) adds in 2 new types of slider and slideshow navigation:
   * “Thumbnail” will output a static row of thumbnails below the slideshow.
-Compatible with Flex and Nivo Slider.
   * “Filmstrip” will output a carousel style row of thumbnails below the slideshow (with left and right navigation) – perfect if you have lots of slides!
-Compatible with Flex Slider.

-### Flexible Workflow

-MetaSlider is optimized for a fast and flexible workflow.
-You can preview your slider, slideshow, carousel, or gallery directly from the editor in the MetaSlider dashboard.
-You can create the perfect design without switching back and forth between the dashboard and your page or post.

-Adding a MetaSlider slider, slideshow, carousel, or gallery is as easy as adding a shortcode to your WordPress page or post.
-The shortcode workflow creates maximum flexibility for embedding MetaSlider exactly where it will be most effective.

 ### Slider Themes

 [MetaSlider Pro](https://www.metaslider.com/upgrade/) introduces the MetaSlider Theme Editor.
 MetaSlider Pro includes 11 free professional and responsive slide show themes for sliders, slideshows, and carousels.
 These themes enable you to effortlessly create beautiful and effective sliders, slideshows, and carousels designed by professionals.

 The MetaSlider theme editor also allows you to create your own slider, slideshow, and carousel themes to use across your sites where you install MetaSlider.
-With these themes you can perfectly display any content, including image, photo, video (YouTube and Vimeo), layer, html, product, and post feed slides.
+With these themes you can perfectly display any content, including image, photo, video (YouTube and Vimeo), layer, product, and post feed slides.

 ### Import and Export Your Sliders